PlakarLabs/plakar/README.md

 ## TODO

 - general cleanup as this is my first real Go project
-- replace 'to' & 'from' with 'on' in the CLI
 - re-implement server and client properly
 - currently there is no cache whatsoever, performances are not ok
 - implement a nice search engine